zaphiro-technologies/protobuf/README.md

 ## Examples

-For your convenience, in the [examples](examples) folder we provide both for Python and Go, code to:
+For your convenience, in the [examples](examples) folder we provide Go code to:

 - Produce and consume measurements (uses RabbitMQ streams).
 - Produce and consume faults (uses RabbitMQ exchanges).